Symptoms, Causes, and Treatment of Psoriatic Arthritis

 The Psoriasis Component

-Pictures of psoriatic arthritis reveal a rapid buildup of skin over large areas of.
+Pictures of psoriatic arthritis reveal a rapid buildup of skin over large areas of skin.
 These reddened areas with silvery scales tend to be dry, itchy, and sometimes painful.
 In some cases, this disease causes pitted and deformed nails that become thickened and discolored.
 The nails may also become separated from the nail bed.

 Although there are currently no cures, there are medications to treat the symptoms: